The Sinking of the Cunard Liner SS Lancastria off St Nazaire on 17 June 1940 – Imperial War Museum, HU 3325.

 Stott was short and rather stout and nearly fifty.
 However, he still managed to escape with men who were mostly much less than half his age.
 Not only this but, when so much materiel was being jettisoned and so many records were being burned to save them from falling into enemy hands, he still managed to bring home the records of No.2 GR&EU.
 These would form part of the search for British military graves after D-Day, four years later, a search in which Stott played the commanding role.

 Stott’s hand-written war diary for No.2 GR&EU, a page of which can be seen below, captures the chaos of those last desperate days in France in 1940.

 Stott left France in the evening of 15 June, just a day and a half before the catastrophe of the sinking of the Lancastria.
 The Lancastria was crowded with troops and civilians.
 It was attacked shortly after leaving St Nazaire and went down with immense loss of life.

-Much later, after the liberation of France, Stott would investigate a fraudulent claim about those who died when the Lancastria sank.
+After the liberation of France, Stott, who was by then leading the Army Graves Service in Western Europe, investigated a fraudulent claim about those who had died when the Lancastria sank.

 he had found and buried a number of bodies washed up on the fore-shore following the sinking of the “Lancastria” off St Nazaire in June, 1940.
 The claims of this man, who is serving a sentence of five years’ imprisonment for fraud and collaboration with the enemy, were proved groundless.